Continual Learning of Natural Language Processing Tasks: A Survey: Details of Systems for CF Prevention

-\textbf{Other regularization-based methods in CV.} Though existing NLP systems only regularize the loss, CV-based systems also regularize the gradient.
 For example, in learning a new task, OWM~\cite{zeng2019continuous} projects the gradient in the orthogonal direction to the input of the old tasks. \cite{Wang_2021_CVPR} maps the gradient to the null space of the previous tasks to mitigate CF. Some others regularize the learning rate to slow down parameter updates or control the geometry of the local minima~\cite{DBLP:conf/iclr/EbrahimiEDR20,DBLP:conf/nips/MirzadehFPG20}.

-\subsubsection{Replay-based Methods}
+\subsection{Replay-based Methods}

-Most replay-based methods either (a) store a small subset of training samples of previous tasks in a memory or (b) learn a data generator to generate pseudo samples of previous tasks. (b) is usually called \textit{pseudo/generative replay}.
-In learning a new task, the saved samples or the generated samples and the new task data are both used in training~\cite{Rebuffi2017,Lopez2017gradient,Shin2017continual,Kemker2018fearnet}.